Jamie Lee Curtis

 The daughter of actors Tony Curtis and Janet Leigh, Jamie Lee Curtis embarked on her own celebrated acting career by starring in the horror classic Halloween (1978).
 She later drew favorable reviews for her roles in the comedies Trading Places (1983) and A Fish Called Wanda (1988), and earned a Golden Globe for co-starring in the sitcom Anything But Love.
 Married to fellow actor Christopher Guest, Curtis is also an acclaimed author of children's books.

-Actress, director, author.
-Born November 22, 1958, in Los Angeles, California.
-The daughter of screen legends Tony Curtis and Janet Leigh, Jamie Lee Curtis was introduced to show business an early age, although she didn't immediately decide to become an actress.
+Born November 22, 1958, in Los Angeles, California, Jamie Lee Curtis was introduced to show business an early age, although she didn't immediately decide to become an actress.
 She was a cheerleader at the all-girls Westlake School in Los Angeles, and graduated from the prestigious Choate Rosemary Hall in Connecticut in 1976.

 Following a semester at the University of the Pacific, Curtis was convinced to audition for a role as teenage detective Nancy Drew.
 Although she didn't get the part, she soon dropped out of school to pursue acting.

 Curtis initially landed spots on such shows as Quincy M.E. and Columbo.
 She even earned a role on the short-lived military comedy Operation Petticoat, which was based on a 1959 film that starred her father.